 Arkema, world leader of PEKK

 PEKK was invented in the 1960s as part of the Apollo space program.
-But commercial production requires a complex process and heavy financial investment.
+But commercial production requires a complex process and significant financial investment.
 Following the 2009 acquisition of American company Oxford Performance Materials (OPM), Arkema took up the PEKK challenge.

 In partnership with chemicals company PCAS, the Group set up Europe’s first industrial production facility for this polymer in France.
 After several years of investment in R&D, the manufacturing process is now commercial.
-A second even larger production unit is currently under development in the US.
+A second even larger production unit is currently under development in the USA.

 From commercial aircraft to offshore oil platforms